genomizer/genomizer-desktop/README.md

 - Some problems occur on files with same name
 - Uploading files to existing experiment is sensitive to experiment name, and must match precisely.
 - Annotations are case sensitive

+####About the source
+The code has been formatted by eclipse and IntelliJ's source - format.
+An Eclipse code style format can be imported from the file /resources/Eclipse[genomizer].xml.
+The code style uses only whitespaces instead of tabs and curly brackets on the same line.